 - Illegally transacting with trust property

 You can typically consult the trust document to figure out what steps you need to take to remove a trustee.
 If the document is silent on the removal of a trustee, you’ll need to consult the probate court to assist you with this issue.
 You can also sue the trustee for mismanaging the trust’s assets.
 If they illegally transact with those assets, you can recover them and place them back in the trust.

 If you’re looking for a probate attorney to help you with your trustee issues, contact us at Mike Massey Law.
-We provide wills, trusts, and probate attorneys in Houston, Harris County, Travis, and Austin, TX.
+We provide wills, trusts, and injury lawyers in Houston, Harris County, Travis, and Austin, TX.